IBM/AMLSim/README.md

+**Important: Please use the "master" branch for the practical use and testing.
+Other branches such as "new-schema" are outdated and unstable.
+[Wiki pages](https://github.com/IBM/AMLSim/wiki/) are still under construction and some of them do not catch up with the latest implementations.
+Please refer this README.md instead.**

 # AMLSim
 This project aims at building a multi-agent simulator of anti-money laundering - namely AML, and sharing synthetically generated data so that researchers can design and implement their new algorithms over the unified data.